FctsFxns/schultzen-web/_works/HacerAgujeros.md

 ![image](/media/images/hacerAgujeros1.jpg)

-Hacer Agujeros is a collaborative artistic research project developed through transversal writing processes in relation to La Rambla in Barcelona.
+Fer Forats or Making holes is a collaborative artistic research project developed through transversal writing processes in relation to La Rambla in Barcelona.

 The project engages with the Rambla as a contested and transformed space—marked by tourism, displacement, and the gradual disappearance of its residents.
 Through writing, it seeks to reopen the Rambla as a lived environment and a shared space of imagination.